stoyandimitrovv/stoyandimitrovv/README.md

 ### Hi there 👋
-I’m currently learning to become C# Full-Stack Developer.\
+I’m currently studying Software Engineering with C#.\
 How to reach me: [LinkedIn](https://www.linkedin.com/in/stoyan-dimitrov-70487a248/)\
 Email: stoqnd1999@gmail.com